-You may take [compassionate leave of up to 5 days in any 12-month period where a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury.
+You may take compassionate leave of up to 5 days in the event of the death of a spouse and 3 days in the event of the death of a parent, child, sibling, grandchild or grandparent, in a 12 month period where a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury.

-In the event of the death of a child, including a stillbirth, please see our Parental Bereavement Leave Policy which applies instead of this policy.
-We may grant further unpaid compassionate leave in this situation at our discretion.
+In the event of the death of a child, including a stillbirth, we may grant further unpaid compassionate leave in this situation at our discretion.